d0tTino/Culture/README.md

 - Pay an Influence Points cost to change roles
 - Switch between Facilitator, Innovator, and Analyzer roles based on strategic considerations

+### Hierarchical Memory System

+The simulation now includes a sophisticated hierarchical memory system that allows agents to consolidate their experiences at different levels of abstraction:

+- **Level 1 - Session Summaries**: Generated from recent short-term memories to capture immediate context and experiences
+- **Level 2 - Chapter Summaries**: Generated every ~10 steps from multiple Level 1 summaries, providing higher-level views of experiences over longer time periods
+- **ChromaDB Integration**: Persists memories to a vector database for long-term storage and semantic retrieval
+- **Memory Filtering**: Enables retrieval of specific memory types based on metadata
+- **RAG (Retrieval-Augmented Generation)**: Allows agents to incorporate relevant past experiences into current thinking

+The hierarchical memory system enhances agent continuity across long simulations and enables more coherent reasoning based on past experiences.

+For detailed information, see the `hierarchical_memory_README.md` document.

 ## Running Tests

 To verify the agent state refactoring works correctly: